Ravioli has been defined as "small circular or square cases of dough with savory fillings."(1)

 This is the only thing that she doesn't like about this commercially canned product.

 Whenever she eats anything with MSG, Vicki is sure to get a headache, so she has to watch out for it.

 For other types of ravioli -- or how to prepare it from scratch -- you may want to see this list of ravioli recipes.

 |Green beans||$0.33 (on sale)|

 |Total||$2.75 ($1.375 per serving)|

-We find this meal particularly enjoyable, warm and filling when it is very cold outside and we just don't feel like leaving the truck.
+We have found this meal particularly enjoyable, warm and filling when it is very cold outside and we just didn't feel like leaving the truck.